Routine use cases

 Full context before the next step

 This note gives the reader a practical way to use the linked guide.
-"How to keep a face yoga session realistic during habit restarts" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Realistic session: habit restarts" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "How to keep a face yoga session realistic during habit restarts", the page should keep product language grounded in routine support.
-In a weekly review where the useful signal is habit context, not a verdict, "How to keep a face yoga session realistic during habit restarts" is usually a practical decision rather than a promise hunt.
+For "Realistic session: habit restarts", the page should keep product language grounded in routine support.
+In a weekly review where the useful signal is habit context, not a verdict, "Realistic session: habit restarts" is usually a practical decision rather than a promise hunt.
 The reader is trying to use official Orena facts when the product question matters, so the first move should be observable: separate general wellness content from medical questions.
-If that choice makes the next session easier to repeat for "How to keep a face yoga session realistic during habit restarts", the.
+If that choice makes the next session easier to repeat for "Realistic session: habit restarts", the article has done its job.
+If "Realistic session: habit restarts" only creates more searching, pause before adding another routine.
+Orena can.

 Section 2